Hints and tips - 7 minute read

 This allows a sense check between the directions of each force and the arithmetic.

-If you have any queries or questions, you can comment below, email us at firstname.lastname@example.org, call us on 01223 553998 or Tweet us @OCR_Maths.
+If you have any queries, you can comment below, email us at email@example.com, call us on 01223 553998 or Tweet us @OCR_Maths.

-You can also sign up to subject updates and receive up-to-date email information about resources and support.
+You can also sign up for monthly email updates to receive up-to-date information about resources and support.

 Steven Walker, OCR Maths Subject Advisor

-Steven joined OCR during the recent qualification reform period, working on the redevelopment of Entry Level, GCSE (9-1), FSMQ and the suite of A Level Mathematics qualifications.
-He now focuses mainly on supporting the Level 3 qualifications.
 Steven originally studied engineering before completing a PGCE in secondary mathematics.
+He joined OCR during the recent qualification reform period, working on the redevelopment of Entry Level, GCSE (9-1), FSMQ and the suite of A Level Mathematics qualifications.
+He now focuses mainly on supporting the Level 3 qualifications, although during the current home-schooling period is also supporting his daughter with year 1 arithmetic.